Portugal approves sale of Chelsea by Abramovich

 Abramovich gained Portuguese citizenship in 2021 thanks to a law that offered to naturalize the descendants of Sephardic Jews who were forced to leave the Iberian Peninsula centuries before.

-Abramovich has been sanctioned by British and European authorities over his links to Russian President Vladimir Putin following the invasion of Ukraine.
+Abramovich was sanctioned by British and European authorities because of his links to Russian President Vladimir Putin following the invasion of Ukraine.
 British and Portuguese authorities had to ensure the oligarch would not profit from the enforced sale of the club.

+Abramovich has been without a British visa since 2018.
+Since then, he also gained citizenship in Israel.

-The English Premier League approved the sale of the 2021 European champion on Tuesday.
+The Premier League approved the sale of the 2021 European champions on Tuesday.

-The buyers of the London-based club are led by Todd Boehly who, besides being part owner of the MLB’s Dodgers, also has minority stakes in the NBA’s Los Angeles Lakers and WNBA’s Los Angeles Sparks.
+The buyers of the London-based club are led by Todd Boehly.
+Besides being part owner of the Dodgers, Boehly also has minority stakes in the Los Angeles Lakers and the WNBA’s Los Angeles Sparks.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports